konfuzio-ai/konfuzio-sdk/quickstart-pycharm.md

 #### 6. Test your Setup:
 To test whether everything is working as desired, we are going to execute a few basic commands in the main.py file.
 Therefore, please remove the current sample Python script provided by PyCharm by deleting the code.
-We start off with initializing and updating the project to retrieve the current version of the project from the web application.
-Once this is done, we define the documents as all of the documents allocated to the train (?) set in the project and count the total number of them.
-To run the code, we click on "Run" and then "Run main".
+We start off with initializing the project to retrieve the current version of the project from the web application.
+Once this is done, we count the total number of all documents allocated to the train set in the project.
+To run the code, press "Run" and then "Run main".
 As we didn't upload any documents in our project yet, the total number should be 0.
 ```
 # Test your setup with the following code:
 from konfuzio_sdk.data import Project